eth-brownie/brownie/docs/config.rst

 All configuration fields are optional.
 You can copy from the examples below and modify the settings as required.

+Configuration values can also be set using environment variables, as well as by specifying the `dotenv` top-level key.

 Default Configuration
 =====================